japlscript/japlscript/NOTES.md

 - 3.4.8

   - Fixed `TestDateParer` for Spanish AM/PM strings with non-breaking space
+  - Fixed bad "To get started..." info in generated `package-info.java`
   - Improved some javadoc comments for central classes